ausaccessfed/dev-portal/docs/_pages/index.markdown

 ## Overview

 There are a number of ways to connect your service to the federation technically.
-This site provides the documentation on how to connect your service to the AAF.
+This site provides documentation and tutorials on how to connect your service to the AAF.

 The AAF provides two Federations, a Test Federation and a Production Federation.